dps923/winter2017/assignments/a3-layout-fun.md

 * The document outline panel (on the left side)
 * The inspectors panel (on the right side)

-For each of the four scenes...
+For each of the three scenes...
 1. Select (click) its View Controller icon in the header
 2. Then, show its Identity Inspector
 3. In the Custom Class section (at the top), in the Class drop-down list/field, type or select its view controller